 Image: ASTRONOMIKA TV / Flux 2 Pro

-What remained from that explosion is M1, the Crab Nebula.
+What’s left of that explosion is M1, the Crab Nebula.

 Image: ASTRONOMIKA TV

-With the ZWO Seestar S50 or the DWARFLAB Dwarf 3 you can capture M1 from your terrace on a night with good transparency.
-In a few minutes of live stacking it appears as a clearly visible oval patch, ghostly, without internal structure, but unmistakably there where nothing should be.
-With a visual telescope like the CELESTRON NexStar 8SE and an eyepiece between 15 and 25mm, M1 reveals its oval shape clearly and begins to show an irregular internal texture that is impossible to appreciate with binoculars.
-In any case, you will not see the color filaments from Hubble photos: those require hours of exposure with specialized equipment.
+With the ZWO Seestar S50 (Mexico | United States | Spain) you can capture M1 from your own terrace on a night with good transparency.
+After a few minutes of live stacking it appears as a clearly visible oval smudge, ghostly, with no internal structure, but unmistakably there where nothing should be.
+The DWARFLAB Dwarf 3 (Mexico | United States | Spain) offers a similar experience, also with automatic live stacking, but in an even more compact body for anyone observing away from home or who doesn’t want to carry much gear.
+If you have a visual telescope like the CELESTRON NexStar 8SE (Mexico | United States | Spain) and an eyepiece between 15 and 25mm, M1 reveals its oval shape clearly and starts to show an irregular internal texture that’s impossible to make out with binoculars.
+Either way, you won’t see the colorful filaments from the Hubble photos: that requires hours of exposure with specialized equipment.

 Capture: Sky Guide App

-With the naked eye, under a dark sky, you can make out six or seven stars.
-With the CELESTRON SkyMaster 15×70 the experience changes completely: more than a hundred stars fill the field of view, surrounded by a faint nebulosity that is not star-forming gas but interstellar dust the cluster is passing through by pure coincidence of trajectory.
-The cluster did not create that cloud.
-It ran into it along the way and is illuminating it as it passes.
+With the naked eye, under a dark sky, you can make out between six and seven stars.
+With CELESTRON SkyMaster 15×70 binoculars (Mexico | United States | Spain) the show changes completely: more than a hundred stars fill the field of view, surrounded by a faint nebulosity that isn’t gas from star formation but interstellar dust the cluster happens to be passing through.
+The cluster didn’t make that cloud.
+It just found it along the way and is lighting it up as it passes.

 Image: ASTRONOMIKA TV